Glossary: Postulate Mechanics

 —I—

-The self acquires an identity when it identifies itself with something external to it.
+The self acquires an identity when identification of sensations occurs.
 The self cannot differentiate itself from the identity.
-It simply thinks that it is that identity.
-A self can have many layers of identities and not be aware of it.
+A self can have many identities and not be aware of them.
 It just acts out according to the identity that gets activated in a situation.
-Thus, an identified self is limited in its awareness.
-[Chapter 4]
+Such identities dissolve as assimilation occurs and knowingness comes about.

 IMAGINATION